RamTech59FRC/GAS-TBA_APIv3-Library/README.md

  * An explanation on how to reproduce the issue
 ## Authors
 This software was created by [Kevin Bimonte](https://github.com/kcbimonte) for Team 59, RamTech.

+## Powered by The Blue Alliance
+This software gets its data directly from [The Blue Alliance](https://www.thebluealliance.com/).
+Consider checking out the site and report any data issues.